TIBCOSoftware/js-docker/README.md

 JasperReports Server ships with the following default credentials

-- superuser/superuser - System-wide administrato
+- superuser/superuser - System-wide administrator
-- jasperadmin/jasperadmin - Administrator for the default organizatio
+- jasperadmin/jasperadmin - Administrator for the default organization

 # Troubleshooting